Section: Travel Index: F-05

 - Combining Business and Personal Travel

-Travelers who combine business and personal travel must adhere to requirements as specified in UHV Policy F-1, Reimbursement of Travel.
+Travelers who combine business and personal travel must adhere to requirements as specified in UHV Policy F-01, Reimbursement of Travel..

-Questions concerning travel arrangements should be directed to the Travel Specialist, Travel Analyst or Accounting Services Coordinator in the Finance Department.
+If there are any questions and/or comments concerning this policy, you may contact the Travel Specialist, Travel Analyst or Accounting Services Coordinator in the Finance Department directly.

 - UHS AM 03.A.03, Business Travel